All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Melanotan II nausea dangerous?

-The nausea itself is not dangerous, though it can be quite unpleasant.
+The nausea itself isn't dangerous, though it can be quite unpleasant.
 If nausea is severe or accompanied by vomiting, reduce your dose and discuss management strategies with your physician.
 Taking the injection before bed is the most effective strategy reported by patients.

 Can Melanotan II cause cancer?

-There is no definitive evidence that Melanotan II causes cancer.
-However, its stimulation of melanocyte proliferation raises theoretical concerns, and case reports of melanoma in users have been published.
-The absence of large controlled studies means this risk cannot be quantified.
-Regular skin monitoring is essential .
+There's no definitive evidence that Melanotan II causes cancer.
+But its stimulation of melanocyte proliferation raises theoretical concerns, and case reports of melanoma in users have been published.
+The absence of large controlled studies means this risk can't be quantified.
+Regular skin monitoring is important .

 How do I reduce Melanotan II side effects?